-Michael I. Sandstrom is an associate professor in both Psychology and the Neuroscience Program.
+Michael I. Sandstrom is a professor in both Psychology and the Neuroscience Program.
 He joined the faculty of the Central Michigan University Psychology Department in Spring 2004.
 Before that he held a postdoctoral position at Indiana University, Bloomington campus since receiving his Ph.D. in Neuroscience from Ohio State University in 1998.

 Sandstrom, M.I., Steffes, S.K., Jayaprakash, N., Wolfram-Aduan, A., and Dunbar, G.L., Book Chapter: Early Dysfunction of Neural Transmission and Cognitive Processing, in Huntington’s Disease, In Huntington’s Disease - Core Concepts and Current Advances, Nagehan Ersoy Tunali Ed., (February 2012),ISBN:978-953-307-953-0,InTech,Open Source & available from: http://www.intechopen.com/books/huntington-s-disease-core-concepts-and-current-advances/early-dysfunction-of-neural-transmission-and-cognitive-processing-in-huntington-s-disease

 Dey N.D., Bombard M.C., Roland B.P., Davidson S., Lu M., Rossignol J., Sandstrom M.I., Skeel R.L., Lescaudron L., & Dunbar G.L., Genetically engineered mesenchymal stem cells reduce behavioral deficits in the YAC 128 mouse model of Huntington's disease.
 Behavioural Brain Research.
 (2010), 214(2), 193-200.